Frequently Asked Questions (FAQ)

 How do I remove the borders from a table?

-This can be done with the following CSS code (that just needs to be added to the “Custom CSS” textarea in the “Plugin Options”):
+This can be done with the some CSS code that just needs to be added to the “Custom CSS” textarea on the “Plugin Options” screen of TablePress:

 .tablepress-id-N,